mark-williams/react-calls/README.md

 ####Added uiState
 Added an extra state property to indicate where data is being loaded (so we could show, say, a spinner or *loading* message).
 This of course has its own reducer.
 I've added a simple timeout before making the api call to simualte a slow call.

+####Added redux-thunk middleware
+Created an action creator - *getData* that returns a function rather than just creating an action.
+This can be used to delay the dispatch of an action, ot make it conditional, or apply extra functionality, for example logging.
+Here all it's doing is waiting for a short time before retrieving the posts.